 The paper is organized as follows.
-In Section \ref{sec:first} we derive a partial integro-differential for $V_n$.
-In Section \ref{sec:firstb} we provide with explicit unique solution in terms of an infinite series in the case when claim sizes $U_i$ are exponentially distributed.
+In Section \ref{sec:first} we derive a partial integro-differential equation for $V_n$.
+In Section \ref{sec:firstb} we provide an explicit unique solution in terms of an infinite series in the case of exponentially distributed claim sizes $U_i$.
 Finally, in Section \ref{sec:second} we solve the second dividend problem with the impulse control.
-Section \ref{concl} includes conclusions.
+Section \ref{concl} presents our conclusions.